 Prior to the exchange semester, students are invited to a mandatory Grant & Recognition Session.
 You will receive all the necessary information and documents there.

 The WU is responsible for the payment of the mobility grants.
 80% of the entire mobility grant is paid out after the Grant Agreement is signed.
 The remaining 20% are paid out after completion of the stay abroad if the required documentation is submitted in time.
 The payment is only made to the student’s own bank account.

 Available exchange places

 The availability of exchange places and grants can vary each semester.
-For the summer semester 2020 (application in summer semester 2019) grants are available for the following partner universities:
+For the winter semester 2020/21 (application in winter semester 2019/20) grants are available for the following partner universities:

 Proof of minimum academic achievement is required for students who receive an Erasmus+ grant.
 The stay abroad should not hinder the student’s academic progress (“no loss of progress” principle).
 According to this principle, students should complete courses worth 30 ECTS credits in each semester spent abroad.

 As proof of academic achievement, students are required to have credits earned abroad transferred to their WU program.